NFDI4Chem/VibrationalSpectroscopyOntology/README.md

 ## Versions

 The OWL & OBO files on the top level of this repository are the official release artifacts of the ontology.
-To find out more about the standardization approach behind these (e.g. why they are so many), see [this section](https://oboacademy.github.io/obook/reference/release-artefacts/) in the OBOOK (also a great place to learn more about OBO based ontology development and curation).
+To find out more about the standardization approach behind these (e.g. why they are so many), see [this section](https://oboacademy.github.io/obook/reference/release-artefacts/) in the OBOOK (also a great place to learn more about OBO based ontology development and curation). blah

 ### Stable release version